AeSix/ExoticGarden/README.md

+# AeSix's build of EG.  It probably don't work.
+This is not the repo you are looking for.
+Move along.
+Move along.

 # ExoticGarden

 ExoticGarden is a big addon to [Slimefun 4](https://github.com/TheBusyBiscuit/Slimefun4) which brings various new Plants, fruits, vegetables and food items to the game.